 He said, "You take two hours for lunch and everyone else takes one."

 I asked him if he thought I was cheating on my work time.

 Step Six – Is it worth it.
 Behavioral change takes a lot of time and effort.
-And it is very difficult to do.
+And it is exceedingly difficult to do.
 After you determined the importance and what you have to do, the easier parts, you need to decide if it's worth doing.

-In 1991 I read the book, "Seven Habit of Effective People" by Stephen R. Covey.
-In the book the author asked questions I could not answers.
+In 1991 I read the book, "Seven Habits of Effective People" by Stephen R. Covey.
+In the book the author asked questions I could not answer.
 So, I guess this is what motivated me and where I began my real soul searching.
 I don't agree with everything Mr. Covey had to say but there was enough to get me thinking.
 I looked very carefully at my behavior, did the everyone attacks Art evaluations and formulated my personal philosophy.
 On my homepage I have put the results of my efforts.
 It is my "Avatar."
 I use this guide whenever I have new and/or tough decisions to make, as well as doing my best to insure my writing meets these standards.